ACaspersz/fishbrains/README.md

 ### **R10: Help Documentation**

 ### **System Requirements**

-FishBrains utilizes gems that are Mac dependent and has not been tested on any other operating systems.
+FishBrains has only been tested on Mac OS High Sierra version 10.13.6 and has not been tested on any other operating systems.

-FishBrains has only been tested on Mac OS High Sierra version 10.13.6.

 ### **Dependencies**